Lesson 6: Laying Out GUI Elements

 After all the components are created, you can use layout containers to arrange elements within the scene.
 This lesson explores the JavaFX Container: HBox, VBox, and Tile.
 In this example, you need a VBox object to lay out the radio buttons, an HBox object for the circles, and another HBox to arrange those two boxes.

-3. Specify the spacing variable to set an offset between the circles.
+- Specify the spacingvariable to set an offset between the circles.

-4. Set the translateY variable to 25 so that the horizontal box can be located drawn down.
+- Set the translateYvariable to25so that the horizontal box can be located drawn down.

 HBox{ spacing: 15 content: lights translateY: 25}